zombie-einstein/bourse/docs/source/pages/numpy_discrete_event_usage.rst

 :py:class:`bourse.step_sim.agents.base_agent.BaseNumpyAgent` with an
-``update`` method that takes a random number generator and array representing the current level 2 data of the order book (the current touch price, and volumes and orders at the top 10 price levels).
+``update`` method that takes a random number generator and array representing the current level 2 data of the order book (the current touch prices along with volumes and orders at the top 10 price levels).
 It should return a tuple of arrays encoding market instructions, for example this agent simply places new orders either side of the spread